Discount Extension¶

 Operations¶

-Discount codes are submitted via standard checkout create/update operations.
+Discount codes are submitted via standard cart or checkout create/update operations.
+The same semantics apply to both resources.

 Request behavior: